 Brainstorm on all the possible ways.

-And once you have a full list of what you’re currently doing, I want you to consider 3 new things that you could try to attract your customers.
+Once you have a full list of what you’re currently doing, I want you to consider 3 new things that you could try to attract your customers.

 Please don’t just copy someone else out there who you think is successful!!
 Your strategy must make sense based on your own customers and your own offering.